AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tableofcontents.md

 ---
+title: Table of contents
-description: Table of contents is a button located in the main control bar.
+description: Table of contents is a button in the main control bar.
 When activated, a drop-down panel appears with a list of page indexes and labels.
 solution: Experience Manager
-title: Table of contents

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,User
 exl-id: bc597c68-b86c-4577-9d24-6999eccada78
 ---
 # Table of contents{#table-of-contents}

-Table of contents is a button located in the main control bar.
+Table of contents is a button in the main control bar.
 When activated, a drop-down panel appears with a list of page indexes and labels.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->